google/applied-computing-series/ac1/_sources/module_c_preface.rst

 -   All images that make up Google Maps

 All these bits of information are stored in various kinds of databases.
-Some of these are stored in relational databases that are available as open source tools like Postgresql, MySQL and SQLite, as well as commercial databases such as `Google BigQuery`_, `Oracle`_, `Microsoft SQL Server`_, or `Amazon Aurora`_.
+Some of these are stored in a relational database, which is a database that stores data points that are related to one another in some way.
+These databases are available as open source tools like Postgresql, MySQL and SQLite, as well as commercial databases such as `Google BigQuery`_, `Oracle`_, `Microsoft SQL Server`_, or `Amazon Aurora`_.
 Others are stored in proprietary systems like Google’s `BigTable`_ or Facebook’s `Haystack Object Store`_.

-While the mechanism and content of the database may vary, luckily there is a common language used to extract data: this language is called Structured Query Language (SQL, pronounced “sequel”).
+While the mechanism and content of the database may vary, there is a common language used to extract data: this language is called Structured Query Language (SQL, pronounced “sequel”).
+This module will teach you how you can use SQL to analyze data in a database.

 .. _Google BigQuery: https://cloud.google.com/bigquery/